dabeaz/blog/2023/three-problems.md

 Plus, it prevents people from trying to add meaningful names, documentation or type-hints to the thing that is about to unfold.

 By the way, `lambda` is the third problem.
-Shifting nothingness, and lambda--the three problems.
+Shifting nothingness and lambda--the three problems.
 Let's proceed.

 ## A Parsing System